5 Best Garam Masala Substitute

 1. DIY your own blend with ground spices

-If you have any of the spices mentioned above, it’s easy to make your own garam masala.
+If you have any of the spices mentioned above, making your garam masala is easy.
 Remember, there are no strict measurements or exact recipes to follow for garam masala in Indian culinary culture.
 So, why not make a blend of your own creation?

 One thing to note is that coriander or coriander seeds typically form the base of garam masala.
 This is because they balance out the pungency of the other spices by adding a hint of citrus.
 If you don’t have coriander on hand, you may find the remaining spices to be a little strong or unbalanced, but it’s not absolutely necessary.